noec764/erpnext/docs/dooks/setting-up/integrations/stripe-integration.md

 <img class="screenshot" alt="Payment Request" src="../assets/integrations/subscription_payment_request.png">

-Dooks will automatically create a new subscription for this customer in Stripe.
+Dokie will automatically create a new subscription for this customer in Stripe.

 ####Supporting transaction currencies